umgefahren/image-comp-lib-rust/README.md

 A new image compression algorithm.

-In this release version, the algorithm performs worse than PNG in most cases.
-In fact, the only image, where the algorithm outperforms PNG is the white void of img_3.png.
-However, the algorithm produces just slightly larger files then PNG.
-For example, img_2.png is about 12.8 MB, the resulting binary is 12.9 MB.
+In the newest version, the algorithm performs in most cases better then PNG.
+In fact the only image that get's bigger is img_4.
+The original img_2.png, for example is 12.8 MB; the compressed binary has only a size of 10.1 MB.
+However this is only achieved through aggressive settings on Zlib and takes quite some time to calculate.

 ## How the system works
 ### Clustering